REGISTER NOW FOR REBUILD FLORIDA: DEADLINE DEC. 23

 HUD also has announced that Florida will receive an additional allocation of $791 million in the next round.
 It is anticipated that a portion of this funding will go to the Infrastructure Repair and Mitigation Program.

-Rebuild Florida is a program open to residents with low income who own their homes and also to owners of rental properties who rent to residents with low incomes.
-The 2017 maximum levels in the Keys to meet low and moderate income are as follows, based on the size of the household.
-Note: 2018 numbers are not available yet.
+Rebuild Florida is a program open to residents with low and moderate income levels who own their homes and also to owners of rental properties who rent to residents with low and moderate incomes.
+The 2018 maximum levels in the Keys to meet low income are as follows, based on the size of the household.
+Priority will be given to the most needy.

 How can I register?